awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/getting-started.md

 # Getting started with AWS IoT Greengrass V2<a name="getting-started"></a>

 You can complete this getting started tutorial to learn about the basic features of AWS IoT Greengrass V2\.
 In this tutorial, you do the following:
-+ Install and configure the AWS IoT Greengrass V2 Core software on a Linux device, such as a Raspberry Pi\.
++ Install and configure the AWS IoT Greengrass Core software on a Linux device, such as a Raspberry Pi\.
 This device is an AWS IoT Greengrass core device\.
 + Develop a Hello World component on your Greengrass core device\.
 Components are software modules that run on Greengrass core devices\.
 + Upload that component to AWS IoT Greengrass V2 in the AWS Cloud\.
-+ Deploy that component to your Greengrass core device\.
++ Deploy that component from the AWS Cloud to your Greengrass core device\.

+**Note**
+This tutorial describes how to set up a development environment and explore the features of AWS IoT Greengrass\.
+For more information about how to set up and configure production devices, see [Setting up AWS IoT Greengrass core devices](setting-up.md)\.

 ## Prerequisites<a name="getting-started-prerequisites"></a>